 I taught the Bible lessons for the month.
 Letter Q week allowed us to learn about the queen who saved baby Moses from the king who wanted to have all the baby boys removed from his kingdom.
 God protected Moses and Moses became a very important biblical figure.
 For letter R week, we heard the message of Noah and the Ark.
 Noah was a faithful man and followed God’s command.
 Even though he was ridiculed, he packed his family and 2 of every animal to board the ark.
 The earth was flooded and in the end of the story, the rainbow in the sky had a very special meaning.
 Ask your child what the rainbow meant.
 He will know!!
 The next two weeks were available to teach the Easter story.
 Part 1 of the story (the sad part) described Jesus being hated by those that he loved.
 He carried the heavy wooden cross and was crucified.
 Part 2 of the story (the happy part) described Jesus arising from the tomb, living on Earth for 40 days, then going to be in Heaven with God.
 Your children are very good at knowing this story.
 Ask them about the Easter events and what they know.
 They will amaze you!

 Geography: Nebraska (9-1-1 system), Nevada (hottest/driest), New Hampshire (1st public library), New Jersey (Thomas Edison inventing light bulb/telephone/typewriter), New Mexico (hot air balloon festival), New York (dairy/1st pizzeria), North Carolina (beaches/1st mini golf course).

-* Tuition is due the 1st of the month.
-Payments received after the 10th will result in an added late fee.
+* Tuition is due the 1st of each month.
+Late fees are added after the 10th.